OpenStudioLabs/openstudiolabs/README.md

 # Summary

 We're an Open Source Research & Development-as-a-Service company.
-Helping Maintainers by creating new open-source features, fixing bugs to decrease technical debt and addressing cybersecurity issues.
+Helping Maintainers create new open-source features, fixing bugs to decrease technical debt and addressing cybersecurity issues.

 If you're a maintainer, please get in touch.